SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 } from '@sap/cds/common';
 ```

-The entity should be managed, meaning it will utilize `cuid` to autogenerate a UUID, time stamps for creation and mutation.
+The entity should be managed, meaning it will utilize `cuid` to auto-generate a `UUID`, time stamps for creation and mutation.

 👉 Add an entity to store job postings in the database.
 You will utilize this entity in a later exercise by using AI to generate job postings and store them in the corresponding table.